Your membership has expired

 Robot vacuums autonomously pick up debris of all sorts, including crumbs and pet hair, maneuvering through hard-to-reach places like under a sofa or a bed.
 But our tests show that how well they clean depends on the type of flooring they’re sent out to sweep.

-In our robotic vacuum lab, we measure how well each model is able to remove surface debris from bare floors (hardwood and laminate).
+In our robotic vacuum lab, we measure how well each model removes surface debris from bare floors (hardwood and laminate).
 We also gauge each one’s ability to navigate the nooks and crannies of a room, as well as how adequately it cleans the edges and corners.
 It’s worth noting that even those robotic vacuums earning high marks don’t quite stand up to the power of upright or canister vacuums.
 But they’re still a great option for pickups in between full vacuum sessions.

-In This Article Arrow link
+In This Article

 Still undecided?